MaximeKjaer/kjaer.io/_posts/2019-02-19-advanced-algorithms.md

 We also need to look into the other "bad event" of the solution not being feasible:

-> claim "Set Cover Claim 9"
+> claim "Probability of unsatisfied constraint"
 > The probability that a constraint is unsatisfied after a single execution is at most $\frac{1}{e}$.

 A constraint is unsatisfied if $\exists e \in \mathcal{U} : e$ is not covered by $C$.
 Suppose that the unsatisfied constraint contains $k$ variables: